 The results from our clinical trials for OTL-200 for MLD and OTL-103 for WAS may not be sufficiently robust to support the submission of marketing approval for our product candidates.
 The FDA or EMA normally requires two registrational trials to approve a drug or biologic product, and thus the FDA or EMA may require that we conduct additional clinical trials of our product candidates prior to a BLA or MAA submission.
 The FDA or EMA typically does not consider a single registrational clinical trial to be adequate to serve as sufficient evidence to support a marketing authorization unless it is, among other things, well-controlled and demonstrates a clinically meaningful effect on mortality, irreversible morbidity, or prevention of a disease with potentially serious outcome, and a confirmatory study would be practically or ethically impossible.
-Additionally, while the FDA recognizes the potential for natural history models to augment the need for placebo arms in trials for drugs that target very rare disease, where trial recruitment can be especially challenging, the FDA has found the use of natural history data as a historical comparator to be unsuitable for adequate and well-controlled trials in many circumstances.
+Additionally, while the FDA recognizes the potential for natural history models to alleviate the need for placebo arms in trials for drugs that target very rare disease, where trial recruitment can be especially challenging, the FDA has found the use of natural history data as a historical comparator to be unsuitable for adequate and well-controlled trials in many circumstances.

 The FDA generally finds trials using historical controls to be credible only when the observed effect is large in comparison to variability in disease course.
 Due to the nature of the indications our product candidates are designed to treat, and the limited number of patients with these conditions, a placebo-controlled and blinded study is not practicable for ethical and other reasons.
-It is possible the FDA will continue not to consider our comparisons to natural history data and, where available, historical transplant data, to provide clinically meaningful results.
-Additionally, even though OTL-200 for MLD and OTL-103 for WAS have achieved the primary endpoints in their respective ongoing registrational clinical trials, neither the FDA nor EMA has approved the primary endpoints and data in these trials.
+It is possible the FDA will not consider our comparisons to natural history data and, where available, historical transplant data or intra-subject comparison between before gene therapy and after gene therapy, to provide clinically meaningful results.
+Additionally, even though OTL-200 for MLD and OTL-103 for WAS have achieved the primary endpoints in their respective ongoing registrational clinical trials, neither the FDA nor EMA has yet approved the clinical meaningfulness of the trial results and their sufficiency to support a marketing authorization.

 For example, the FDA recently provided written feedback on the sufficiency of our data package for OTL-200, including the clinical endpoints, natural history analysis and chemistry and manufacturing and controls, or CMC, data.
-We intend to use the FDA's guidance to further analyze the latest available CMC and clinical data, file an IND application and seek Regenerative Medicine Advanced Therapy, or RMAT, designation in 2020 in an effort to resolve open matters before the intended BLA submission, although there can be no guarantee we will be successful in resolving such matters.
+We intend to use the FDA's guidance to further analyze the latest available CMC and clinical data for OTL-200, file an IND application and seek Regenerative Medicine Advanced Therapy, or RMAT, designation in 2020 in an effort to resolve open matters before the intended BLA submission, although there can be no guarantee we will be successful in resolving such matters.
 It is possible that the FDA may recommend or require us to conduct further studies or analyses with respect to our product candidates or that the EMA may recommend or require us to conduct additional registrational trials for our product candidates, possibly involving a larger sample size or a different clinical trial design, particularly if the EMA does not find the results from a previous trial to be sufficiently persuasive to support a MAA submission.
 The FDA or EMA may also require that we conduct a longer follow-up period of patients treated with our product candidates prior to accepting a BLA or MAA submission, as applicable.